asarkytbayev/Database-Management-Systems-Project/README.md

 - **OrderManager.java** - This program creates a manager database for the ER data model for OrderManager.
 There are entity tables for Product, Customer, TheOrder, and InventoryRecord, and relationship table for OrderRecord relation in the ER model.

 - **TestOrderManager.java** - This program tests the version of the manager database tables for OrderManager that uses relation table for OrderRecord relation.
-The sample data is stored in six tab-separated data files.
+The sample data is stored in eight tab-separated data files.

 - **Helper.java** - This file contains stored functions for parsing, validating, and converting OrderManager types to strings.

 - **Util.java** - This file contains functions for printing Product, InventoryRecord, TheOrder, and OrderRecord in the database.

 ### Data Sets
-File is organized into following columns: Product name, description, SKU, Quantity in stock, and price
+Product file is organized into the following columns: product name, description, SKU, quantity in stock, and price.
 - **products.txt** - This file contains products data for testing purpose.

-All customer files are organized into following columns: Product SKU, Price, Quantity customer wants to buy, Customer name, address, state, country and postal code, order date and shipment date
+All customer files are organized into the following columns: product SKU, price, quantity customer wants to buy, customer name, address, state, country and postal code, order date and shipment date.
 - **customer1.txt** - This file contains data of customer Azamat Sarkytbayev's first order with a single kind of item.

 - **customer2.txt** - This file contains data of customer Philip Gust's order with two kinds of items.